What To Do if You Get Into a Car Accident Without Insurance

 2. If someone has serious injuries, call 911 for an ambulance.

-3. Exchange information — such as your name, address, and phone number — with the other driver.
+3. Exchange information — such as your name, address, phone number, and insurance information — with the other driver.

 4. Get witness names and contact information.